msysbio/microbetag/docs/tutorials_local/local.md

 Yet, it is a good practice to also check its status when the `modelseed` reconstruction step is running.
 ```
 In the following paragraphs, we highlight how to go for different scenarios of GEMs reconstruction using different file types as initial starting points.
-One need to combine 2 parameters of the `config.yml` file to specify those scenarios: the `input_type_for_seed_complementarities` where one specifies the file type and the `sequence_files_for_reconstructions` that points to the directory where the files to be used are located.
+One need to combine 2 parameters of the `config.yml` file to specify those scenarios: the `sc_input_type` where one specifies the file type and the `sequence_files_for_reconstructions` that points to the directory where the files to be used are located.